GabrielKqw/GabrielKqw/README.md

 ## 👋 About Me

 Hey!
-I'm **Gabriel Henrique**, a software developer truly passionate about technology.
+I'm **Gabriel Henrique**, a Software Developer and Cybersecurity student with hands-on experience in technical support, networking, server administration, and full-stack development.

-I love understanding how things work under the hood, solving challenging problems, and building projects from the ground up until they are fully functional in a real environment.
+I love understanding how systems work behind the scenes, solving real problems, and turning ideas into functional, scalable solutions.

-I've been working professionally for about **6 months**, but I've been studying, coding, and building projects for much longer.
+Even though I’ve been working professionally for about **6 months**, I’ve been studying and building projects long before that — especially focusing on backend development with Node.js and TypeScript.

-My main focus is **backend development**, but I enjoy understanding the entire ecosystem — from databases to frontend, infrastructure, and deployment workflows.
+My goal is to grow in backend engineering while combining my experience in infrastructure, cloud, and cybersecurity to build reliable and secure systems.

 ---

+## 💼 Professional Experience

+### **Technical Support – Oriontec**
+- Client support for corporate systems
+- Network and server troubleshooting
+- Database maintenance (Firebird, IBExpert)
+- Internal system diagnostics and user support

+### **VSAT Technical Support – Super Cabo Multi**
+- Remote support for clients and technicians
+- Diagnostics in telecom networks (OLT, ONT, ONU)
+- Device configuration and infrastructure support
+- Procedure documentation and technician training

+### **Developer & IT Technician – Gerais Tecnologia**
+- Management and maintenance of on-premise and cloud servers (AWS)
+- Samba service configuration, permissions, and user control
+- Sole developer for internal enterprise solutions
+- Development using PHP, Node.js, and C#
+- Network administration, diagnostics, and client support

+---

+## 🎓 Education

+**Cybersecurity – Anhanguera University**
+*Currently studying*

+---

 ## 💻 Tech Stack & Tools

-I like to keep my code clean, organized, and easy to maintain.
-I always follow structured patterns and use the tools that make the most sense for each project.

-Technologies I use regularly:
+### **Languages & Frameworks**

-- **Node.js**
+- Node.js
-- **TypeScript**
+- TypeScript
-- **JavaScript**
+- JavaScript
-- **NestJS**
+- NestJS
-- **React**
+- React
-- **Next.js**
+- Next.js
-- **SQL / PostgreSQL**
+- PHP
-- **Prisma**
+- C#
-- **Docker**
+- Java (basic)

+### **Databases**
-- **Redis**
+- PostgreSQL
-- **Jest**
+- Firebird / IBExpert
-- **PHP**
+- SQL in general

-I also have experience with:
+### **Infrastructure & Networking**
 - Linux server administration
-- AWS (deploy, maintenance, infrastructure)
-- Firebird, IBExpert
-- Samba (permissions, users, file sharing)
+- Samba (sharing, permissions, users)
-- Networking: **OLT / ONT / ONU**, DNS, TCP/IP
+- OLT / ONT / ONU
+- DNS, TCP/IP, network troubleshooting

+### **Cloud & DevOps**
+- AWS (deployment and maintenance)
+- Docker
+- CI/CD (GitHub Actions)
+- Backups and monitoring

+### **Other Skills**
+- CRM
+- Windows & Linux environments
+- Full-cycle development as the sole developer
+- Strong troubleshooting skills

 ---

 ## 🚀 Development Philosophy

-For me, good code solves a real problem **and** remains easy to maintain over time.
+To me, good development means writing clean, organized, easy-to-maintain code that truly solves the problem.
-I enjoy working with clean architecture, separation of responsibilities, and scalable folder structures.
+I like structuring systems using clean architecture, separating responsibilities, and ensuring long-term scalability.

-Recently, I’ve been using:
+I actively use:

-- **Docker** to standardize development environments
+- **Docker** for consistent environments
-- **GitHub Actions** for CI/CD
+- **GitHub Actions** for automated pipelines
-- **Automated testing** to prevent regressions
+- **Automated tests** to prevent unexpected regressions
-- Personal projects to experiment with new ideas and sharpen my skills
+- Personal projects to experiment with new architectures and tools

 ---

 ## 🎯 What I'm Currently Focusing On

-I'm actively improving my backend knowledge with **Node.js** and **TypeScript**, and I'm also diving deeper into:
+I'm working to improve my backend expertise and learn more about:

 - Microservices
-- Advanced authentication
+- Advanced authentication & authorization
-- Payment systems & API integrations
+- Payment systems and API integrations
-- Performance and security best practices
+- Application performance & security
-- Scalable architectures
+- Scalable cloud architecture

-I’m always looking for real challenges and projects where I can grow and deliver meaningful work.
+I'm looking for opportunities to grow professionally and contribute to impactful real-world projects.

 ---

 ## 📬 Contact

-If you'd like to connect, collaborate, or just talk about technology:
+If you want to connect, collaborate, or talk tech:

 📧 **gabrielkqw@gmail.com**